-The Board consists of seven independent Non-Executive Directors and the CEO/MD.
-As noted earlier, Directors' qualifications, experience and other details are contained in the Annual Report and are available on Mirvac's website: www.mirvac.com/about/corporate-governance.
-The tenure of the Non-Executive Directors is shown below and is referenced in the next section.
+The Board consists of eight independent Non-Executive Directors and the CEO/MD.
+Director qualifications, experience and other details are contained in the Annual Report and are on Mirvac's website.
+The tenure of each Non-Executive Director is below, with average tenure being 6.6 years.